 Think Bonnie and Clyde, but contemporary, rural Virginia, decimated by the financial crisis, and dozens of instances of arson, spread over a handful of months.
 As abandoned buildings across Accomack County — homes, barns, businesses — are burned night after night, the question of who is burning them and why ensnares a local journalist.

-When lawyer Alexandria Marzano-Lesnevich takes a summer job in Louisiana defending men accused of murder, she knows where she stands: staunchly anti-death penalty, no matter what.
-But when she sees the face of one particular client, her gut reaction is that he looks unsettlingly familiar — and that she wants him to die.
+When lawyer Alexandria Marzano-Lesnevich takes a summer job in Louisiana defending men accused of murder, they know where they stands: staunchly anti-death penalty, no matter what.
+But when they sees the face of one particular client, their gut reaction is that he looks unsettlingly familiar — and that they wants him to die.